richfaces/richfaces/TESTS.md

         }
     }

-The categories are Java interfaces stored in `build-resources/` maven module under package `category`.
+The categories are Java interfaces stored in `build-resources/` maven module under the package `category`.

-The execution of certain categories is described in top-level `richfaces-parent` module (`pom.xml`).
+The execution of certain categories is described in the top-level `richfaces-parent` module (`pom.xml`).

 Smoke Tests
 -----------